serverpod/serverpod_docs/docs/06-concepts/06-database/08-transactions.md

 });
 ```

 In the example, we create a savepoint after inserting a company.
 We then insert an employee but invoke a rollback to our savepoint.
-This results the database preserving the company but not the employee insertion.
+This results in the database preserving the company but not the employee insertion.

 #### Releasing savepoints